oSeneX/oSeneX/README.md

 ## About me
 - Full Stack Developer
 - 🐌 Mostly making scripts for FiveM
-- 💰 I've made a living websites, music videos and other filming stuff
 ## Languages
 - 📜 LUA
 - 📜 HTML5